-National Planning Policy Framework: The revised National Planning Policy Framework sets out government’s planning policies for England and how these are expected to be applied.
-(See Policy Here)
+National Planning Policy Framework: The revised National Planning Policy Framework sets out the government’s planning policies for England and how these are expected to be applied.
+See Policy Here.

-Natural England: is the government’s independent advisor on wildlife and is charged with conserving and enhancing the England’s natural environment for its intrinsic value, wellbeing, and enjoyment of its people as well as for the economic prosperity that it brings.
+Natural England: Is the government’s independent advisor on wildlife and is charged with conserving and enhancing England’s natural environment for its intrinsic value, well-being, and enjoyment of its people as well as for the economic prosperity that it brings.

-Protected species: Many animals and plants and are protected but BNG does not include them in its metric and is unlikely to do so in the foreseeable future.
-However, in assessing planning permissions, the Local Planning authority will consider their status as well as their habitats.
+Protected species: Many animals and plants are protected, but BNG does not include them in its metric and is unlikely to do so in the foreseeable future.
+However, in assessing planning permissions, the Local Planning Authority will consider their status as well as their habitats.

 Responsible Body: In the context of BNG, an organisation created to carry out its conservation functions properly.
-It can include a local authority, public body or charity or other body whose main activities relate to conservation.
-An application for planning consent may involve a responsible body and if the membership includes the local authority, there could be areas of conflict of interest.
+It can include a local authority, public body, charity or other body whose main activities relate to conservation.
+An application for planning consent may involve a responsible body, and if the membership includes the local authority, there could be areas of conflict of interest.

-Section 106 Agreements: Section 106 of the Town & Country Planning Act 1990 enables aa local planning authority to enter into a legally binding agreement or planning obligation with a landowner, contractor or other party as part of the grant of planning permission.
-From November 2023, permission will be dependent upon a BNG of 10% in all but a very few exceptions.
+Section 106 Agreements: Section 106 of the Town & Country Planning Act 1990 enables a local planning authority to enter into a legally binding agreement or planning obligation with a landowner, contractor or other party as part of the grant of planning permission.
+From 12th February 2024, permission will be dependent upon a BNG of 10% in all but a very few exceptions.